| License | BSD-3-Clause |

 producing successes and failures with the minimal possible effect on the parse.
 They are,

-can be put to good use in
+however, reasonably useful; in particular, pure and unit can be put to good use in

 injecting results into a parser without needing to consume anything, or mapping another parser.